What is Overheid.nl and Government.nl?

 The text of the legislation which is available through EUR-Lex has been taken from the (printed) Official Journal and supplemented with bibliographical information.

 Legislative proposals, Communications, Reports, White Papers and Green Papers are published by the European Commission as “COM documents”.
 In EUR-Lex, COM documents may be found under “preparatory acts”.

-Case law which is available through EUR-Lex has been taken from the (printed) edition of the European Court Reports and supplemented with recent case law which has not yet been officially published.
 One advantage of consulting case law through EUR-Lex is that hyperlinks allow access to related documents and that the sources of annotations to the judgments are easily viewed.
 Case law becomes available through EUR-Lex almost immediately after the judgment has been delivered.

 Always conduct your search using the most specific data which you have available, for instance, the document number or the Official Journal reference.

 Directly to EUR-Lex: eur-lex.europa.eu